Meningitis

 What causes meningitis?

-The viruses or bacteria that cause meningitis are usually spread from person to person through close contact, such as coughing, sneezing, kissing and sharing personal items.
+The viruses or bacteria that can cause meningitis are usually spread from person to person through close contact.
+This may be through:

 How is meningitis diagnosed?

-Meningitis is diagnosed with a blood test and possibly with a lumbar puncture.
-This involves putting a needle into the base of the spine to take a sample of the fluid that surrounds the brain and spine.
-The fluid is examined to see what type of infection has caused the meningitis.
+- a lumbar puncture, which involves putting a needle into the base of the spine to take a sample of the fluid that surrounds your brain and spine

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.